Skip to main content

 There are also possibilities to change into another related course at the end of the first year.
 Details of these internal transfers are available from College Offices.

-The Change of Course procedure will open for 2024 on Wednesday 18 September at 10am, and will close on Thursday 3 October at 3pm.
+The Change of Course procedure is now closed for 2024.
 If you are having difficulty in your course please see the Having Second Thoughts information page to look through the options available to you, including contact details for our First Year Experience Coordinator Nóirín Deady.

 Deferred Entry